 Approaching a club, scout or agent with a professional football CV is the most proactive method to improving your chance of being scouted for a new team.

-If you are serious about becoming a pro footballer, update your football CV each season with current statistic and details.
+If you are serious about becoming a pro footballer, or even just making it to a better level, present an updated football CV every season without fail, that can clearly demonstrate your current statistics, ability, performance and details.

 How to write a Football CV